leshow/haskell-filter-map-reduce-bench/README.md

 I'm no expert in Haskell, but I've written two implementations with only a slight variation that I think are idiomatic.

+EDIT: after talking with some people in the Haskell IRC, I've added an additional implementation that runs significantly faster with only a slight variation.
+See `fun3` in fold.hs.

 Criterion was used to benchmark.
 To build this project:

 ```